NeuroWeaver: An Autonomous Evolutionary Agent for Exploring the Programmatic Space of EEG Analysis Pipelines

-To bridge this gap, we introduce \textbf{NeuroWeaver}, an autonomous evolutionary agent that automates the engineering of EEG analysis pipelines by iteratively drafting, debugging, and optimizing programmatic solutions until a multi-objective reward is maximized.
-As illustrated in Fig.~\ref{fig:overview}a, this agent functions as a unified framework capable of adapting to arbitrary datasets and tasks.
-It achieves this by synthesizing and optimizing distinct, task-specific code, while autonomously orchestrating the entire lifecycle from model training to result analysis.
-Our contributions are: (i) We propose the first end-to-end autonomous agent framework tailored for automated EEG pipeline engineering, capable of orchestrating the entire model development lifecycle without human intervention. (ii)We introduce a domain-informed subspace initialization strategy that confines the search space to neuroscientifically plausible manifolds, significantly enhancing both the validity and efficiency of the generated code. (iii)We design a multi-objective reward mechanism that dynamically balances accuracy, novelty, and computational cost, guiding the evolutionary process toward optimal trade-offs between performance and resource efficiency. (iv) Extensive evaluations on five diverse benchmarks demonstrate that NeuroWeaver surpasses state-of-the-art task-specific methods across nearly all metrics with a minimal computational footprint, while also outperforming foundation models on the HMC~\cite{alvarez2021inter} and Workload~\cite{zyma2019electroencephalograms} datasets.
+To bridge this gap, we introduce \textbf{NeuroWeaver} , an autonomous evolutionary agent that automates the engineering of EEG analysis pipelines by iteratively drafting, debugging, and optimizing programmatic solutions until a multi-objective reward is maximized.
+As illustrated in Fig.~\ref{fig:overview}a, NeuroWeaver functions as a \textbf{unified framework} capable of adapting to \textbf{arbitrary datasets and tasks}.
+By synthesizing distinct, task-specific code without labor-intensive expert engineering while autonomously orchestrating the entire lifecycle from model training to result analysis, NeuroWeaver produces analysis pipelines whose parameter counts are far smaller than those of foundation models, thereby enabling faster training, faster inference, and substantially easier deployment on edge devices.
+Through this single, unified framework that generates a diverse family of task-tailored pipelines, NeuroWeaver attains performance comparable to that of EEG foundation models without inheriting the prohibitive computational costs that they incur.